Anindya-Karmaker/Background_Remover_AK/README.md

 #### For macOS

 1. Place `build_macos.spec` and `runtime_hook.py` in the same directory as your Python script.
-2. (Optional) For a custom icon, create a file named `icon.icns` and place it in an `assets` sub-folder.
+2. Download the `assets` sub-folder and place it in the same directory as your Python script.
 3. Run the PyInstaller command from your terminal:
     ```bash
     pyinstaller build_macos.spec